Parents are most welcome to visit the school, by appointment with the Headteacher, before deciding whether or not to make an application for a place.

 If you live outside of Gateshead and want to apply to a Gateshead school you must obtain an application form from your own Council and return it to them by their closing date or apply through their on-line application system.
 However you must still consider the information in Gateshead Council’s “Admission to Primary School” booklet so that you know what the admission arrangements are to Gateshead schools.
 This information is available at www.gateshead.gov.uk.
 Your own Council will send us notification of your application and they will let you know the final allocation of a school place for your child.

 The offer day is Thursday 16 April 2020, a letter will be sent to Gateshead residents informing them of the school they have been offered for their child on or around this date.
 Gateshead residents who apply on-line will also receive an email on Thursday 16th April 2020.

 General Information and definitions

-For information on our admission arrangements and definitions of the terms used in this policy please refer to our “Admission to Primary School” booklet for 2017 available at www.gateshead.gov.uk.
-The co-ordinated admission scheme and Catchment areas referred to in this policy can also be viewed at The Dryden Centre, Evistones Road, Gateshead, NE9 5UR and on the website above.
+For information on our admission arrangements and definitions of the terms used in this policy please refer to our “Admission to Primary School” booklet for 2020 available by clicking on the link (right) The co-ordinated admission scheme and Catchment areas referred to in this policy can also be viewed at The Dryden Centre, Evistones Road, Gateshead, NE9 5UR and on the website above.